-Score explanation: The campus and medical school has several strategies to make environmentally-friendly transport accessible for students:

-- The main university campus and hospital campus is easily accessible via reliable bus connections and is the most utilised option by students.
+Score explanation: The campus and medical school has several strategies to make environmentally-friendly transport accessible for students: - The main university campus and hospital campus is easily accessible via reliable bus connections and is the most utilised option by students.
 To incentivize the use of this system, Keele university has partnered with the transport provider to provide student discounts on travel cards. - The university campus has a very good biking infrastructure with dedicated cycling lanes spread all over the campus.
-Lockable bike stores are available for all students who live on campus. - The introduction of an electric scooter rental system has provided another environmentally-friendly transportation option. - The medical school runs a system where they try to group students with a car with those without a car so that they can car-share to shared placements. - The medical school ensures that all placements within the community should be easily reachable via public transport. - Most recently the university has expanded on the previous electric car charging ports it developed in the medical school parking lot by adding more ports to the student union parking lot.
+Lockable bike stores are available for all students who live on campus. - The introduction of an electric scooter rental system has provided another environmentally-friendly transportation option. - The medical school runs a system where they try to group students with a car with those without a car so that they can car-share to shared placements. - The medical school ensures that all placements within the community should be easily reachable via public transport. • Most recently the university has expanded on the previous electric car charging ports it developed in the medical school parking lot by adding more ports to the student union parking lot.
 They are free to students and thus encourage the use of cars that are much more environmentally friendly.
+This is the same as last year.

 5.6.
-Does your medical school have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?

-- Yes, the medical school has both compost and recycling programs accessible to students and faculty. - The medical school has either recycling or compost programs accessible to students and faculty, but not both. - There is no compost or recycling program at the medical school.
+Does your institution have an organics recycling program (compost) and a conventional recycling program (aluminium/paper/plastic/glass)?
+Yes, the institution has both compost and recycling programs accessible to students and faculty.
+(2 points) The institution has either recycling or compost programs accessible to students and faculty, but not both.
+(1 point) There is no compost or recycling program at the medical school.
+(0 points) Score Assigned:

-Score explanation: There are both compost and conventional recycling facilities available at the medical school for students and staff.
-There has been a full waste and recycling scheme since 2010 and has seen the recycling rate increase ro 50%.
+2 Score explanation: There are both compost and conventional recycling facilities available at the medical school for students and staff.
+There has been a full waste and recycling scheme since 2010 and has seen the recycling rate increase to 50%.
 The university also has onsite composting and gives students staying on campus accommodation the option to opt-in to having their food waste recycled.
 This is the same as last year.
 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-- Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability. - There are sustainability guidelines for food and beverages, but they are insufficient or optional.The medical school is not engaged in efforts to increase food and beverage sustainability. - There are no sustainability guidelines for food and beverages.
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points) There are sustainability guidelines for food and beverages, but they are insufficient or optional.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point) 3 There are no sustainability guidelines for food and beverages.
+(0 points) Score Assigned: